FritzGabrielPalma/MX-4101-Group-5-Pratice-of-Text-Math-and-Logical-Functions/README.md

   B.3.
 GCD

-> -> GCD (Greatest Common Divisor) function is used to get the greatest common divisor of two or more integers.
+> -> The GCD (Greatest Common Divisor) function is used to get the greatest common divisor of two or more integers.
 >
 > -> The greatest common divisor is the largest positive integer that divides the numbers without a remainder.